kermitt2/grisp/README.md

 ## Create entity-fishing Wikipedia and Wikidata preprocessed data

-The sub-module `nerd-data` pre-processes the Wikipedia XML dumps and creates compiled data to be used by [entity-fishing](https://github.com/kermitt2/entity-fishing), a machine learning tool for extracting and disambiguating Wikidata entities in text and PDF at scale.
+The sub-module `nerd-data` pre-processes the Wikidata JSON and Wikipedia XML dumps to create compiled data to be used by [entity-fishing](https://github.com/kermitt2/entity-fishing), a machine learning tool for extracting and disambiguating Wikidata entities in text and PDF at scale.

-The pre-processing is an adaptation of the [WikipediaMiner 2.0](https://github.com/dnmilne/wikipediaminer) XML dump processing, which relies on Hadoop.
-The main Modifications include the usage of the [Sweble MediaWiki document parser](https://en.wikipedia.org/wiki/Sweble) for Wikipedia pages (the most comprehensive, reliable and fast MediaWiki parser following our tests, apart MediaWiki itself), a complete review of the compiled statistics, the usage of LMDB to avoid distributed data, additional extraction related to multilinguality and various speed optimization.
+The pre-processing is an adaptation of the [WikipediaMiner 2.0](https://github.com/dnmilne/wikipediaminer) for the XML dump processing, which relies on Hadoop.
+The main Modifications include the usage of the [Sweble MediaWiki document parser](https://en.wikipedia.org/wiki/Sweble) for Wikipedia pages (the most comprehensive, reliable and fast MediaWiki parser following our tests, apart MediaWiki itself), a complete review of the compiled statistics, processing of Wikidata dump, the usage of LMDB to avoid distributed data, additional extraction related to multilinguality and various speed optimization.

 The Wikipedia pre-processing supports current the Wikipedia dumps (2022) and was successfully tested with English, French, German, Italian, Spanish, Arabic, Mandarin, Russian, Japanese, Portuguese and Farsi XML dumps.
 The Wikipedia XML dumps and additional required files are available at the Wikimedia Downloads [page](https://dumps.wikimedia.org/), as well as the Wikidata JSON dump.